Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 |---|---|

-| Toccata slips or activates with rough tooling. | Public activation evidence, stable releases, working docs, and repeatable builder examples. |
+| Toccata slips or activates with rough tooling. | Public mainnet activation evidence, stable releases, working docs, and repeatable builder examples.
+TN10/TN12 tests alone are not enough. |

-| Native apps remain demos without usage. | Real users, real fees, repeatable apps, wallet support, and independent indexers. |
+| Native apps remain demos without usage. | Repeat users, fee demand, repeatable apps, wallet support, and independent indexers. |

 | DeFi claims get ahead of custody and oracle reality. | Audited custody rules, real wallet signing, oracle design, liquidation rules, and accepted settlement evidence. |